10th October 2022

-The same method was used in saving Mia Gonzalezs (above) life in Miami, when she arrived at Nicklaus Childrens Hospital having been misdiagnosed with asthma.
+The same method was used in saving Mia Gonzalezs (below) life in Miami, when she arrived at Nicklaus Childrens Hospital having been misdiagnosed with asthma.
 The doctors there created an anatomically precise 3D model of her heart, discovering a structural heart defect in which a complete vascular ring was wrapped around her oesophagus, resulting in difficulty breathing and struggling to swallow.
 3D printing can be used not only to determine the course of action in surgery but can also be used to eradicate medical anomalies.
 Having an exact replica of Mias heart helped the surgical team to visualise the operation process before it was executed and thus, with the use of a Connex3 machine, doctors were able to perform the operation with confidence.

 Where life-saving skills are imperative, training is vital.
 It is argued that traditional airway trainer manikins do not closely replicate the human anatomy and therefore cannot prepare medical personnel adequately in any field for life-saving procedures.
 The University of Minnesota Medical School, in a U.S. Army funded study, is developing anatomically accurate airway trainers to improve training for medical emergencies.
 Preparing army medical personnel with the best possibly training in order to save more lives.